aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-Gets or sets the character that separates groups of digits to the left of the decimal in numeric values.
+the character that separates groups of digits to the left of the decimal in numeric values.
 Default is the group separator of current Region.

 **Returns:**
 char